manishghop/rocm/README.md

 - Start a terminal & run below commands
 - `sudo apt-get update`
 - `sudo apt install amdgpu-install_5.7.50702-1_all.deb`
+- After the gpu driveres are installed, you can check the gpu h/w info by running `rocminfo`
 - I also installed anaconda as its much easier to create venv using conda
 - Run [curl -O https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh](url)
 - Mostly curl won't be installed in your fresh ubuntu, so run sudo apt install curl